 Note: If you are importing new activities, they will be associated with the schedule that is selected in this step.
 If you are updating existing activities, it is possible to update the activity's schedule by including a column named "Schedule" in your CSV file.
 You can then use the Schedule ID or Schedule reference fields to specify the desired schedule you wish to move your activities to when importing.
 The Schedule column in your CSV should be mapped to the Schedule Aha! field in the final step of the import process.

 We know that importing information into a new tool can be painful.
 That’s why we have provided templates and guides to make this process as easy as possible.
 Click the What fields can I import? button and take a moment to review the supported fields for your product or workspace.
 We have also provided a template you can use by clicking Download template CSV.

 Note: If you are importing fields that have values already configured in Aha!, you should ensure that the data in your CSV file will match.
 Otherwise, you will get an error on import.
 Examples of these fields are feature status fields, the Created_by field, or pre-defined custom fields.

 Date format: Please be sure to convert any dates to YYYY-MM-DD format before importing.

 4. Upload your CSV file

 Your import was successful.
-You can add more information or view the newly added information in Aha! for Marketing.
+You can now begin interacting with the newly added data in your Aha! account.

 File format issues